 Planting Nursery Trees

 For the best results, buy new pine tree seedlings either from a reputable garden center or a trusted mail-order seed company.
 The roots of the new nursery trees will be enclosed in a rich growing medium and wrapped in burlap or the plant will be growing in a pot.
 Their well-established root systems ensure that the trees are healthy and will do well once planted.
 These plants are processed during the dormant season, mainly early fall to early winter, so they do best if placed in the ground during a period of dormancy.

 Most trees purchased either from a catalog or online are shipped with no dirt attached to their roots.
 It's important to put these seedlings into water right away and to keep their roots, the most important part of the saplings, moist until they are ready to be planted.
 The general rule is, the less stress to the plant, the better.

 With so many pine trees growing wild, it would seem to make sense to just borrow a few from Mother Nature.
 This is a little trickier than planting nursery-grown pine trees.
 The drawback in transplanting trees from the wild is that it is rarely possible to dig up the entire root system.
-But it can be done if you select small seedlings and dig up as much of the root as possible, keep them wet, replant them in the late summer or early fall, and hope for the best.
+But it can be done if you select small seedlings and dig up as much of the root as possible with a sturdy shovel, keep them wet, replant them in the late summer or early fall, and hope for the best.

 Rachel Lovejoy has been writing professionally since 1990 and currently writes a weekly column entitled "From the Urban Wilderness" for the Journal Tribune in Biddeford, Maine, as well as short novellas for Amazon Kindle.
 Lovejoy graduated from the University of Southern Maine in 1996 with a Bachelor of Arts in English.